Do you smell something odd in your home?

 You’ve already identified where it’s coming from.

 Although many of us like to “DIY,” Dr. Sponaugle does not recommend cleaning black mold yourself.

-“I do not recommend for anyone to put their health at risk by cleaning black mold themselves, that’s what professionals are trained to do.
+“I do not recommend anyone to put their health at risk by cleaning black mold themselves, that’s what professionals are trained to do.
 I especially do not recommend anyone to clean black mold with chlorine or bleach.
-When you do so, you then rupture the cell wall, which is where the lethal mycotoxins are contained.
+When you do so, you then rupture the cell wall, where the lethal mycotoxins are contained.
 If you bleach the spore, you then rupture the spore, and you will release those toxins throughout the air in your home, school, or workspace.”

 Lightly spray the mold with water.
 Scrub it with a brush/rag with soapy water.

 Finally, scrub the area with a professional citrus mold removal product.

 After cleaning out all the black mold, place all the equipment and debris in a heavy-duty trash bag.
 If you can, don’t walk through the entire house with it.
 Go straight to the back door to the garbage can.

 Congrats!
 You’ve just succeeded in the first steps of removing the black mold from your home.
 If the black mold reappears, then your issue is beyond the surface, and you must call a professional for adequate removal.